peterbenoit/ProjectTemplate2025/docs/project.outline.md

 -   Allow rapid exploration of short, brandable domains
 -   Provide an interface that prioritizes speed and configurability
 -   Respect API usage limits to avoid IP bans or throttling
+-   Establish a habit of embedding test logic early in development, using assertions, test files, or script-level checks as needed

 ## Rules and Risks